sunshowers-code/rust-cli-recommendations/README.md

 [search through the issues]: https://github.com/sunshowers-code/rust-cli-recommendations/issues?q=is%3Aissue+sort%3Aupdated-desc
 [open an issue]: https://github.com/sunshowers-code/rust-cli-recommendations/issues/new

+> Tip: While reading the book, you can hit the edit button <i class="fa fa-edit"></i> in the top right corner to make a quick change to it.

 ## License

 This document, other than inline code snippets, is licensed under [CC BY 4.0].
 This means that you are welcome to share, adapt or modify this material as long as you give appropriate credit.